qzeq/GTA-LibertySanIV/README.md

 ```

 ## 3. Patching the game
+The game keeps crashing because the script loader (CLEO) is about a decade old.
 Download the newest version of CLEO from https://cleo.li
 (Press the button that says Download for GTA SA)
 ```